 How to end the year in a better place

-There’s no pretending that 2020 was easy on anyone.
-Yet whilst no psychologist would wish hardship on any individual, there is a hidden value to be found in hard times.
+Yet whilst no psychologist would wish hardship on any individual, there is hidden value to be found in hard times.

 Research shows that the act of reflection (rather than wallowing) is a useful technique which helps us to appreciate what we’ve learnt over a period of time and apply this new knowledge in the future.